-The College of Agriculture includes the following departments:
+The College of Agriculture includes the following depart-

-Agricultural Systems Technology and Education (ASTE) Animal, Dairy and Veterinary Sciences (ADVS) Economics (Econ)
+Agricultural Systems Technology and Education (ASTE) Animal, Dairy and Veterinary Sciences (ADVS) Economics (Econ)1 Nutrition and Food Sciences (NFS)2 Plants, Soils, and Biometeorology (PSB)

-(jointly administered with the College of Business)

-Nutrition and Food Sciences (NFS)

-Plants, Soils, and Biometeorology (PSB)

 Degrees and curriculum options are listed in the Instructional Units and Programs section of this catalog.
-In addition to programs in the departments, the interdepartmental MS and PhD degrees in Toxicology involve more than one department.
+In addition to programs in the departments, the MS and PhD degrees in toxicology involve more than one department.